Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Tap the tabs or swipe left and right to move across browse views.

-Tap the Menu button in any browse view to reveal the drawer containing Settings, Help, News or send us a message.
+Tap the Menu button in any browse view to reveal the main drawer containing:

-Long Tap a list item to enable multi-select mode and reveal the Action bar.
+Long Tap a Queue or Projects list item to enable multi-select mode and reveal the Action bar.

 Apply an action to multiple items or Select All.